SourMesen/Mesen2/README.md

 # Mesen

-Mesen is a multi-system emulator (NES, SNES, Game Boy and PC Engine) for Windows & Linux built in C++ and C#.
+Mesen is a multi-system emulator (NES, SNES, Game Boy and PC Engine) for Windows, Linux and macOS built in C++ and C#.

 ## Releases